Silenttttttt/selenium-web-session-framework/README.md

   - Returns `True` if the scroll is successful, `False` otherwise.

-## The up to date, and complete documentation can be found in the Docstrings
+## The up to date, and complete documentation can be found in the Docstrings.

 ## Examples